Transportation F.A.Q.'s (Regular Education)

 - How are bus stops determined and assigned?

-GCPS students may be required to walk up to 3/10 of a mile.
-(The Georgia state standard allows students to walk up to half of a mile to reach their assigned stop.)
+- Bus stops will not be set closer than 1/10 of a mile apart (most GCPS students are not required to walk more than 3/10 of a mile).
+The Georgia state standard allows students to walk up to half a mile to reach their assigned stop.

 - What if I want my child to ride another bus or get off at a different stop?